Firedrake/mpd-tools/README.md

   perform a full database update unless you give the parameter "/".

 Example: `mp update Popular/New Artist`

-- cropto - crop the playlist such that it will have ended by a specific time.
-Takes HHMM or HHMMSS as sole parameter.
-It will NOT stop the current track if that would go past the specified time.

-Example: `mp cropto 2300`

 - vipl - edit a named playlist (using $VISUAL, $EDITOR or vi, one filename per line).
 If the playlist does not exist it will be